adfinis/virtesk/doc/amoothei-infrastructure-server.md

 Pleasee make sure that ```next-server 10.0.0.1;``` points to the IP address of your infrastructure server.

 #### Setting up boot files
-We do want our network bootloader to be accessible by TFTP (for PXE) and by HTTP (for advanced network boatloaders like iPXE).
+We do want our network bootloader to be accessible by both TFTP (for PXE) and HTTP (for advanced network boatloaders like iPXE).

 However, existing SELinux rules makes it difficult for httpd to access the files in the standard location /var/lib/tftpboot/ .